genzade/CV/README.md

 ## Hamid Mohammadzadeh

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 Confident, articulate and highly driven junior web developer seeking a position as a junior developer.
 Having recently completed a 12 week intensive course in full stack web development.
 I am not just looking for a role as junior web developmer as much as I am a place I can fulfill my desire to learn and continue my journey as a programmer.

 ## Skills